Important Information About the Earned Income Tax Credit

 - Documentation to prove residency (one or more of the following):

 - School records or statement (NOT a report card)

 - Place of worship statements

 - Indian Tribal Official Statements

-The “statements” must include your name and state the child lived at your address during 2015, and include the actual street address.
+The “statements” must include your name and state the child lived at your address during the tax year, and include the actual street address.
 The statement must be on the organization’s letterhead.
 Many schools are already prepared to issue these statement to the appropriate adults.

 For more information on the EITC, here are some links: